-There are several tell-tale signs something is eating your strawberries.
-The leaves will curl, the fruit will rot and the entire plant may wilt.
+There are several tell-tale signs when something is eating your strawberries.
+The leaves will curl, the fruit will rot, and the entire plant may wilt.
 In most cases, the cause is strawberry insect pests.

 Holes in strawberries are a definite sign of pest infestation, primarily of slugs.
 However, insecticide for strawberries isn’t always the best solution.
 You should adapt and use the cheapest and safest method to keep bugs out of strawberries.